-SYSTEM 2000 has 8 database files associated with each database.
-The first 6 files are required.
+SYSTEM 2000 has eight database files associated with each database.
+The first six files are required.

-- □ File 1 Master Record and Definition Table

-- □ File 2 Distinct Values Table
+- □ File 1 Master Record and Definition Table - □ File 2 Distinct Values Table

-- $\hfill\square$ File 3 Extended Field Table
+- □ File 3 Extended Field Table

 - □ File 4 Multiple Occurrence Table

-- □ File 5 Hierarchical Table
+- $\hfill\square$ File 5 Hierarchical Table

-- \square File 6 Data Table
+- $\hfill\square$ File 6 Data Table

 - □ File 7 Update Log (optional)

 - □ File 8 Rollback Log (optional)

-When you are working in a single-user environment, you must allocate the appropriate database files in your SAS session prior to accessing the data.
+When you are working in a single-user environment, you must allocate the appropriate database files in your SAS session before accessing the data.
 For a Multi-User environment, the database files can be allocated before the Multi-User software is initialized or, in Release 12.0 and later of SYSTEM 2000, the files can be dynamically allocated during execution by using the ALLOC command.

-For more information about SYSTEM 2000 terms and concepts, see Appendix 1, "Topics for Database Administrators," on page 111 and Appendix 2, "Advanced Topics for Users," on page 119.
+For more information about SYSTEM 2000 terms and concepts, see Appendix 1, "Topics for Database Administrators," on page 113 and Appendix 2, "Advanced Topics for Users," on page 121.